 Adjusters use questions designed to trap you into admitting partial fault for the car accident.
 They might ask, “You were in a hurry that day, weren’t you?” or “The sun was in your eyes, correct?”
 These questions push you toward statements that suggest you were responsible for the crash.

 Even innocent responses can be twisted to reduce your settlement offer.
 The adjuster might ask about your speed, your level of attention, or whether you saw the other vehicle.
 Each question aims to build a case against you.
-A recorded statement gives them a recording device to analyze your words repeatedly, looking for any advantage.
+A recorded statement gives them a recording to analyze your words repeatedly, looking for any advantage.
+Avoid common mistakes after a car accident by declining to give a recorded statement without your attorney present.

 Contradicting Your Own Medical Records

 Many auto accident injuries don’t appear immediately after a crash.
-You might say you “feel fine” today, but whiplash or a traumatic brain injury may not show symptoms for 48 hours.
+You might say you “feel fine” today, but whiplash and soft tissue injuries or a traumatic brain injury may not show symptoms for 48 hours.
 The insurance company will use your recorded statement to argue you weren’t really hurt.
 Internal injuries, soft tissue damage, and concussions often have delayed symptoms.
 Never discuss injuries before a full medical evaluation.

 What you say today can contradict your medical records and medical reports tomorrow.
 This contradiction gives the claims adjuster ammunition to deny your medical expenses and medical treatment costs.
-Never discuss your injuries before you’ve received a complete medical evaluation.
+If you’ve already been in an accident, review what you should do immediately after a car accident to protect your claim from the start.

 Understanding Oklahoma’s Modified Comparative Negligence Rule

-Oklahoma follows a modified comparative negligence rule with a 50% threshold.
+Oklahoma follows a modified comparative negligence rule under 23 O.S. § 13 with a 50% threshold.
 If you are found 50% or more at fault for the car accident, you cannot recover any compensation.
 If you are found to be less than 50% at fault, your compensation is reduced by your percentage of fault.

 Common Tactics Used to Devalue Your Recovery

 Insurance companies use several strategies to reduce the costs of accident claims.
+The National Association of Insurance Commissioners (NAIC) has documented how industry-wide claims handling practices often prioritize cost containment over fair settlements.
 The “quick settlement offer” arrives before you understand the full extent of your injuries.
 It rarely covers future medical bills, ongoing medical treatment, or the long-term effects of catastrophic injury.
 These offers typically come within days of the crash when you’re vulnerable and stressed.

 What Information Are You Actually Required to Provide?